liningtonlab/isoanalyst/README.md

 This should install a Python 3.8+ environment with all the necessary packages.

+You then need to activate the virtual environment.

+`conda activate isoanalyst`

-__Note:__ This program uses the `rtree` library, which requires bindings for `libspatial`.
+__Note:__ This program uses the `rtree` library, which requires bindings for `libspatialindex`.
 This has been known to cause problems on Windows installs. `rtree` installed from PyPi (`pip install rtree`) should work out of the box.
 The `environment.yml` installation specification has been configured to do this for you.
+If you receive an error on running `isoanalyst --version` this library is the most likely culprit.
+You can try to install it manually again with `conda install -c conda-forge rtree` (this has been found to be required on macOS).

 Then to install the IsoAnalyst CLI program run